abramadams/cucumber-cf/README.md

 ## runFeatures
 The runFeatures function kicks off the entire process.
 It accepts the following arguments:

- * __featurePath__ - Abbsolute path of feature files to run, or an array of feature file paths to run.
+ * __featurePath__ - Absolute path of feature files to run, or an array of feature file paths to run.
  * __stepDefinitions__ - These are the actuall regex:function steps that will be used to match steps in the scenario and run the corresponding function to complete the step
  * __world__ - The initial state to be used for each scenario.
 Each scenario will affect it's private world state and expose to the runner via $world variable.
  * __beforeScenario__ - Function to be run before each scenario